5 Moodle tips to start the semester

 Here’s one bonus tip.
 Your students can’t see your Moodle site unless you make it visible to them.
 This doesn’t happen automatically on the first day of class.
 When you’re ready, follow these steps so students can see your course.
 If you don’t do this, students can’t see your Moodle course.
 It’s kind of important.

 But wait, there’s more

 This is only a preview of the Moodle help that is available.
 We have tutorials to help you use Moodle like a pro.
 There are tips for creating forums (Moodle’s term for discussion boards), groups, online quizzes, badges, and more.
-And if you’re brand new to Moodle, you’ll want to review the getting started guide.
+Visit the Knowledge Base for more tutorials for using Moodle.